 Flinders University, DEW and the Ngarrindjeri Regional Authority are partnering in this project that seeks to translate Ngarrindjeri Yannarumi assessments into water resource risk assessments.
 The project will seek to articulate the points of connection between the two processes and inform the necessary adaptations required to DEW’s current water risk assessment conceptual models to integrate Aboriginal cultural values.
 The outcomes of this project may have application across all aspects of natural resources management improving the recognition of Aboriginal values and interests.

-The project has four research tasks, which include:
+The project was completed in February 2020.
+The project had four research tasks, which included:

 This project has been informed by previous Goyder research projects (each partnerships between the Ngarrindjeri Regional Authority and Flinders University):